MotivatedBlueBoy/CME538-Big-Project/README.md

 **Variable Adjustment:** Modify the "year" variable within the code to specify the year for which you want to extract data.

-**Output:** The result of running this code is a CSV file named "year.csv" with the following columns:
+**Output:** The result of running this code is a CSV file named "year.csv" with the following columns, it should be placed in the Yearly folder:

 1. **adult**: Indicates if the movie content is intended for adults.